A NOTABLE ENCOUNTER WITH

 September 15 – In the morning, Southern Residents are picked up westbound off Sooke.
 In the afternoon, a report is posted to Whale Sightings in the San Juan Islands of a small group of orcas heading north off Lime Kiln with a tiny calf.
 Through back-of-camera photos shared, we identify L90 as the female with the calf.
 It soon becomes apparent no other whales are with the pair, and they spend the day “westside shuffling” and are heard on the Haro Strait hydrophones.

-September 16 – L90 and the new calf, designed L128, are again in Haro Strait.
+September 16 – L90 and the new calf, designated L128, are again in Haro Strait.
 Throughout the day they head north into Swanson Channel.

 September 17 – L90 and L128 are picked up in the afternoon foraging in Haro Strait.
 They make their way south past Lime Kiln just before dark and are again heard on the Haro Strait hydrophones.